 One drawback of camping at Mungo Brush is that you’re not allowed to have fires.
 While I can understand that they want to protect it because it is so great, it’s unfortunate they haven’t created a communal area to at least enable people to get together and enjoy.

 Facilities at Mungo Brush are good pit toilets within a well ventilated shed.
 The toilets looked quite new when we were there and are certainly wife approved! 🙂 Town water was also available in the park which made it easy to have a shower and wash the dishes without having to conserve a lot of water.

 In NSW national parks, you can stay for a maximum of 28 days.
 Because Mungo Brush is so popular with the locals, on school holidays and Christmas / New Year, you’ll find them leaving their caravans in camping spots in order to reserve them.
 They’ll turn up so their last day of their stay is on day 28.
-Given camping here works on a first come, first served basis, this means campers that arrive before to camp most likely won’t get a nice spot near the water.
-Alternatively, you’ll have to accept camping down the back of the camping area or at another campsite within Myall Lakes NP.
+NSW Government introduced a booking system in 2018/19, so it’s important to book – it is no longer first come, first served basis.

 Permits and Fees

 There are fees for camping in the Myall Lakes NP.
 For vehicles you’ll need a vehicle permit and overnight fees apply.
 You can’t buy the vehicle permit within Myall Lakes NP so you’ll need to arrange one before you arrive.
 You can pay for your campsite via the honesty box within the park so make sure you bring cash to pay for your permits although while we were there it had been vandalised.
 For details on costs follow this link.